Preschool (Pre-K and JK): 8:30-11:15 am (M-F; half day); 8:30-3 pm (M-F; full day); optional extended day from 7:30 am-6 pm

-More than 450 students on nearly 30 teams participating in 8 sports.
+More than 450 students participate on nearly 30 teams across eight different sports.

 More than 100 clubs and classes are offered before and after school each year.

-18% of students receive need-based assistance totaling $1.7 million annually.
+Approximately 25% of students receive need-based assistance totaling $3 million annually.

 Students, faculty/staff and parents perform 5,100 hours of community service each year.

-All students wear uniforms that vary by gender, grade level, and season.
-There are free-dress days throughout the year linked to charitable giving drives.
+All students wear uniforms that vary by gender, grade level and season.
+For SK-8, there are free-dress days throughout the year linked to charitable giving drives.

-An on-site registered nurse assists sick or injured students, administers parent-authorized medications, and advises on school-wide health and wellness practices.
+At both the preschool and SK-8 campus, an onsite registered nurse assists sick or injured students, administers parent-authorized medications and advises on school-wide health and wellness practices.

-Two counselors work with faculty and parents to support the needs of students.
+In SK-8, three counselors (one for each division) work with faculty and parents to support the needs of students.
 Support groups are offered to students who have suffered a family loss through death, divorce or separation.

 High School Transitions

-A dedicated counselor supports middle school students and their parents through the high-school admissions process.
-Sacred Heart graduates go on to attend the top Chicago-area Catholic, independent, and selective–enrollment public high schools.
-About half go to St. Ignatius College Prep or Loyola Academy.
+A dedicated counselor supports Middle School students and their parents through the high school admissions process.
+Sacred Heart graduates go on to attend the top Chicago-area Catholic, independent and selective–enrollment public high schools.
+About half go to Saint Ignatius College Prep or Loyola Academy.